How to get from Berlin to Warsaw by train, bus or flight.

 Air Berlin operates 3 non-stop flights from Berlin to Warsaw per day with overall journey times of just over 4 hours.
 Departures are from Berlin Tegel with arrivals at Warsaw Chopin Airport.
 Other carriers such as Austrian, Lufthansa, Icelandair, Air Canada, and SAS also offer flights between the two cities with connections at different European airports and slightly longer times of around 7 hours.
 There are about a dozen flights a day within this journey time from just after 4:00 a.m. until just before 8:00 p.m.

-There are 4 ways to get from Berlin to Warsaw: bus, ferry, flight or train.
+There are 3 options to travel to Warsaw from Berlin including taking a bus, flight or train.

 Warsaw is approximately 320 miles (516 km) away from Berlin.